daveebbelaar/openai-python-tutorial/04 Structured Output/README.md

         "type": "function",
         "function": {
             "name": function_name,
-            "description": "Function to respond to a customer query.", "parameters": {
+            "description": f"Function to respond to a customer query.", "parameters": {
                 "type": "object",
                 "properties": {
                     "content": {
                         "type": "string",
-                        "description": "Your response to the ticket.",
+                        "description": "Your reply that we send to the customer.", },
+                    "category": {
+                        "type": "string",
+                        "enum": ["general", "order", "billing"],
+                        "description": "Category of the ticket.",
                     },
                 },
-                "required": ["content"],
+                "required": ["content", "category"],
             },
         },
     }